-The pandemic will eventually subside, but it’s likely that many of the changes it brought on are here to stay.
+The pandemic seems to be subsiding (at the time of this post update), but it’s many of the changes it brought on are here to stay.
 Children are using technology more and more to learn, play, and relax.
 That means devices will need to adapt to children’s needs.
 They’ll need to work outside in bright lighting conditions.
 They’ll need to find power savings so they can be used for longer periods of time.
 And they’ll need to address the blue light problem.
-While we can’t say how much screen time a child should have, we know that we can change displays to adjust to the new normal.
+There’s a great guide regarding kids’ screen time from myvision.org here but we also need to change the displays these devices use to adjust to our new normal.

 That’s what Azumo is working on.
 Devices with RLCDs can meet all these requirements.
 They’re power efficient, sunlight-readable, and more effectively utilize the more natural surrounding light than LED and OLED displays.
 And the Azumo front light panel will help light the way for new displays that are better for us.